2025–26 Kansas State Wildcats men's basketball team

-The 2025–26 Kansas State Wildcats men's basketball team represents Kansas State University in the 2025–26 NCAA Division I men's basketball season, their 123rd basketball season.
-The Wildcats are led by fourth-year head coach Jerome Tang and play their home games in Bramlage Coliseum in Manhattan, Kansas as members of the Big 12 Conference.
+The 2025–26 Kansas State Wildcats men's basketball team represented Kansas State University in the 2025–26 NCAA Division I men's basketball season, their 123rd basketball season.
+The Wildcats were led by head coach Jerome Tang for the first 27 games and interim head coach Matthew Driscoll for the remainder of the season.
+They played their home games in Bramlage Coliseum in Manhattan, Kansas as members of the Big 12 Conference.
+They finished the season 12–20, 3–15 in Big 12 play to finish in 15th place.
+They lost in the first round of the Big 12 tournament to BYU.

+On February 15, 2026, the school fired head coach Jerome Tang.
+The school announced that Tang had been fired for cause, looking to avoid paying him a buyout pursuant to the terms of his contract.
+Assistant coach Matthew Driscoll was named the interim head coach.
+On March 12, the school named Belmont head coach Casey Alexander the team's new head coach.

 Previous season

 The Wildcats finished the 2024–25 season 16–17, 9–11 in Big 12 play to finish a tie for ninth place.
-As the No. 10 seed in the Big 12 tournament, they defeated Arizona State before losing to Baylor.
+As the No. 10 seed in the Big 12 tournament, they defeated Arizona State in the first round before losing to Baylor in the second round.